 It’s common for a collarbone fracture to occur from contact sports, such as football and hockey.
 This is due to the likelihood of a fall which usually occurs at high speeds.
 Skiers and skateboarders are also at risk for injury due to the downward trajectory motions.

-Symptoms of a Fracture
+Symptoms of a Broken Collarbone

-When a broken collarbone occurs you will typically endure a lot of pain and have trouble moving the arm without causing more pain.
+When a broken collarbone occurs you will typically endure a lot of shoulder pain and have trouble moving the arm without causing more pain.